Skip to main content

 caution

-2. react-dnd and react-dnd-html5-backend are installed/imported.
+2. react-dnd and react-dnd-html5-backend are installed

 npm i react-querybuilder @react-querybuilder/dnd react-dnd react-dnd-html5-backend